Battle of Buffington Island: Background

-Hoping to divert the attention of the Federal Army of the Ohio from Southern forces in Tennessee, Brig.
+Hoping to divert the attention of the Union Army of the Ohio from Confederate forces in Tennessee, Brig.
 Gen. John H. Morgan and 2,460 Confederate cavalrymen, along with a battery of horse artillery, rode west from Sparta, Tennessee, on June 11, 1863.
-Twelve days later, when a second Federal army (the Army of the Cumberland) began its Tullahoma Campaign, Morgan decided it was time to move northward.
+Twelve days later, when a second Union army (the Army of the Cumberland) began its Tullahoma Campaign, Morgan decided to move northward.
 His column marched into Kentucky, fighting a series of minor battles, before commandeering two steamships to ferry them across the Ohio River into Indiana (against orders), where, at the Battle of Corydon, Morgan routed the local militia.
 With his path now relatively clear, Morgan headed eastward on July 13 past Cincinnati and rode across southern Ohio, stealing horses and supplies along the way.

-The Union response was not long in coming, as Maj.
+The U.S. response was not long in coming, as Maj.
 Gen. Ambrose Burnside, commanding the Department of the Ohio, ordered out all available troops, as well as sending several Union Navy gunboats steaming up the Ohio River to contest any Confederate attempt to reach Kentucky or West Virginia and safety.
 Brig.
-Gen. Edward H. Hobson led several columns of Federal cavalry in pursuit of Morgan's raiders, which by now had been reduced to some 1,930 men.
+Gen. Edward H. Hobson led several columns of U.S. cavalry in pursuit of Morgan's raiders, which had been reduced to 1,930 men.
 Ohio Governor David Tod called out the local militia, and volunteers formed companies to protect towns and river crossings throughout the region.

 On July 18, Morgan, having split his column earlier, led his reunited force towards Middleport, Ohio, a quiet river town near the Eight Mile Island Ford, where Morgan intended to cross into West Virginia.
-Running a gauntlet of small arms fire, Morgan's men were denied access to the river and to Middleport itself (which had a ferry), and he headed towards the next ford upstream at Buffington Island, some 20 miles to the southeast.
+Running a gauntlet of small arms fire, Morgan's men were denied access to the river and to Middleport itself (which had a ferry), and he headed towards the next ford upstream at Buffington Island, some 20 miles to the northeast.

 Arriving near Buffington Island and the nearby tiny hamlet of Portland, Ohio, towards evening on July 18, Morgan found that the ford was blocked by several hundred local militia ensconced behind hastily constructed earthworks.
-As a dense fog and darkness settled in, Morgan decided to camp for the night to allow his jaded men and horses to rest.
-He was concerned that even if he pushed aside the enemy troops, he might lose additional men in the darkness as they tried to navigate the narrow ford.
+As a dense fog and darkness settled in, Morgan camped for the night to allow his tired men and horses to rest.
+He was concerned that even if he pushed aside the militia, he might lose additional men in the darkness as they tried to navigate the narrow ford.
 The delay proved to be a fatal mistake.